adconnolly/CLUBBiNN/README.md

 The train notebooks aim to provide templates for a general workflow for the construction of data-driven subgrid parameterizations.
-Each one describes the training process for different models for C14 based on different datasets.
+Each one describes the training process for NN models of C14 based on different LES data.

 ## Developer and Contribution Guidelines